HanielB/2020.1-lp/_lessons/06-languages/formal-semantics.md

   - In other words, these are equivalent models of computation, i.e., of defining *algorithms*.

-  - Turing and Churcil indepedently proved, in 1936, that:
+  - Turing and Church indepedently proved, in 1936, that:
     - program termination is undecidable (with Turing machines)
     - program equivalence is undecidable (with lambda calculus)